Skip to content

 Traders often use Fibonacci key levels to place pending orders.

-Select Fibonacci Fan, then draw a trendline in the chart holding the left mouse button.
+Select Fibonacci fan from the Instruments toolbar, then draw a trend line in the chart holding the left mouse button.

 cTrader divides the vertical distance between the points of the trend and draws new lines connecting the Fibonacci levels with the starting point.

-Select the Fibonacci Expansion and draw the trendline by holding the left mouse button.
+Select the Fibonacci expansion from the Instruments toolbar and draw the trend line by holding the left mouse button.
 Then release the mouse button and place the third point of the expansion which appears automatically linked to the cursor.

 cTrader divides the vertical distance between the points of the trend using the Fibonacci ratios and then takes the low point of the retracement segment as a reference.

-To edit Fibonacci Object properties, right-click on its trendline in the chart.
+To edit Fibonacci object properties, right-click its trend line on the chart.

-In the pop-up select the line type, thickness, and color.
+In the pop-up menu select the line type, thickness and colour.

 Uncheck the Fibonacci levels to disable them, or type in new values to change the levels.

-By default, cTrader automatically snaps the key points to the chart prices when editing or placing a Fibonacci trendline.
-Uncheck Snap to chart prices if you do not want that.
+By default, cTrader snaps key points to chart prices when you edit or place a Fibonacci trend line.
+Uncheck Snap to chart prices if you do not want points to align automatically.

 Check the Apply as default box to apply the current settings as the default for all the future objects of this type.

 You can also delete an object from the chart by using the chart menu.
-Right-click anywhere on the chart, select Objects list from the drop-down, select the desired object or line and click x next to it.
+Right-click anywhere on the chart, select Objects from the drop-down list, select the desired object or line and click X next to it.

-cTrader allows drawing Rectangles, Ellipses, and Triangles as outlines or filled shapes directly in the charts.
+cTrader allows drawing rectangles, ellipses and triangles as outlines or filled shapes directly on charts.

 By default, the Rectangle is displayed in the Instruments toolbar.